 The Company primarily acquires for long-term investment six-month LIBOR adjustable rate mortgages (ARMs) and hybrid ARMs.
 Six-month LIBOR ARMs are generally subject to periodic and lifetime interest rate caps.
 This means that the interest rate of each ARM is limited to upwards or downwards movements on its periodic interest rate adjustment date, generally six months, or over the life of the mortgage loan.
 Periodic caps limit the maximum interest rate change, which can occur on any interest rate change date to generally a maximum of 1% per semiannual adjustment.
 Also, each ARM has a maximum lifetime interest rate cap.
 Generally, borrowings are not subject to the same periodic or lifetime interest rate limitations.
-During a period of rapidly increasing or decreasing interest rates, financing costs would increase or decrease at a faster rate than the periodic interest rate adjustments on mortgage loans would allow, which could effect net interest income.
-In addition, if market rates were to exceed the maximum interest rates of our ARMs, borrowing costs would increase while interest rates on ARMs would remain constant.
+During a period of rapidly increasing or decreasing interest rates, financing costs would increase or decrease at a faster rate than the periodic interest rates of our ARMs, borrowing costs would allow, which could effect net interest rates of our ARMs, borrowing costs would increase while interest rates on ARMs would remain constant.